Rothbury: Cragside

 Although Rothbury is of ancient origin, it mainly developed during the Victorian era.
 A factor in this development was industrialist Sir William Armstrong, later Lord Armstrong of Cragside, who built the country house, and "shooting box" (hunting lodge), of Cragside, between 1862 and 1865, then extended it as a "fairy palace" between 1869 and 1900.
 The house and its estate are now in the possession of the National Trust and are open to the public.

 1884 royal visit

 Another factor in Rothbury's Victorian development was the arrival of the railway.
 Rothbury Station opened in 1870, bringing tourists on walking holidays to the surrounding hill country.
 This railway was most notably used by the Prince of Wales (later Edward VII) and Princess Alexandra and their children (Albert Victor, 10, George later George V, 9, Louise, 7, Victoria, 6, Maud, 4), They arrived in Rothbury on 19 August 1884 and left on 22 August to visit Cragside and Lord Armstrong.
 Firework displays were held by Pain's of London.

 David Dippie Dixon

 David Dippie Dixon was a historian from Rothbury.
-He previously worked in his father's draper's shop, William Dixon and Sons, set up in Coquetdale House (now the Co-op).
+He previously worked in his father's draper's shop, William Dixon and Sons, set up in Coquetdale House.
 After William Dixon died, David Dippie Dixon and his brother John Turnbull Dixon renamed the shop Dixon Bros.